Stratospheric Modulation of the MJO through Cirrus Cloud Feedbacks: Linear solutions

 While it may be hard to believe that differences of 1~m~s$^{-1}$ can make large differences in MJO strength, the anomalies are not negligible with respect to the magnitude of the mean winds (which themselves are tropical averages).
 However, it is important to note that there are still upper tropospheric westerlies during MAM, and that the difference in the magnitude of the westerlies between QBOE and QBOW is larger than that during DJF ($\approx 1.5$~m~s$^{-1}$).
 This is at odds with the fact that the MJO-QBO relationship is only observed during boreal winter \citep{yoo2016modulation}, though the seasonality of the strength of the MJO (the MJO being strongest in boreal winter) may also play a role \citep{zhang2004seasonality}.
 During JJA and SON, there are pronounced upper tropospheric easterlies in the tropics; much of the easterly signal in the tropics is due to the presence of the upper tropospheric anticyclone associated with the South Asian monsoon.

 The zonal wind profile in boreal winter leads us to include anomalous zonal advection that is opposite signed of the QBO, albeit at a much smaller magnitude.
-We define $\overline{U}_c$ as follows:
+We define the non-dimensional $U_c$ as follows:

-This definition of $\overline{U}_c$ is consistent with the fact that zonal winds that are opposite signed from the phase of the QBO occur are approximately 20 times smaller than the typical amplitude of the QBO.
+This definition of $U_c$ has mean westerlies, as in boreal winter, and is also consistent with the fact that upper-tropospheric zonal wind anomalies are opposite signed from the phase of the QBO occur, and approximately 20 times smaller than the typical amplitude of the QBO.
+Note that $U_c$ is positive within the range of $U_s$ used in this study.

 When including zonal advection of cirrus clouds, the tropospheric eigenmode of the MJO-like mode generally retains the familiar shape of an equatorial Kelvin wave lagged and flanked by a Rossby wave (not shown).
-Figure \ref{fig15} shows the growth rate and frequency of the $k = 1$ MJO-like mode, but now with the inclusion of weak zonal advection of cirrus clouds, according to Equation (\ref{eq_u_adv}).
+Figure \ref{fig14} shows the growth rate and frequency of the $k = 1$ MJO-like mode, but now with the inclusion of weak zonal advection of cirrus clouds, according to Equation (\ref{eq_u_adv}).
 We see that growth rates are higher with upper tropospheric westerly advection (easterly QBO) as compared to easterly advection (westerly QBO).
 The differences in growth rates increase with the strength of advection, and the magnitude of these differences are largely the same across the range of $z_c$.
+Note that here we use $z_c = 15.5$ km in lieu of of $z_c = 16$ km, since the tropopause is assumed to have a zero-mean zonal wind.
 These results can be explained when looking at the relationship between saturation entropy and $q_v$, which forces the system through radiative heating perturbations.
 In the linear model, zonal advection acts primarily to shift the phase relationship between cirrus clouds and saturation entropy.
-This is seen in Figure \ref{fig16}, where the phase lag between $s$ and $q_v$ near the equator is reduced under QBO easterlies by anomalous eastward advection.
+This is seen in Figure \ref{fig15}, where the phase lag between $s$ and $q_v$ near the equator is reduced under QBO easterlies by anomalous eastward advection.
 On the other hand, $s$ and $q_v$ are more out of phase when subjected to anomalous westward advection.
 As a result, the mode grows faster and propagates faster under anomalous westward cirrus cloud advection.
 The opposite is true of anomalous eastward advection.
-This is seen clearly in the saturation energy budget shown in Figure \ref{fig16} (right), where destabilization from cloud-radiation feedbacks is stronger under anomalous eastward advection (QBOE) than westward advection (QBOW).
+This is seen clearly in the saturation energy budget shown in Figure \ref{fig15} (right), where destabilization from cloud-radiation feedbacks is stronger under anomalous eastward advection (QBOE) than westward advection (QBOW).